-The Company has four share award plans which have been approved by the Company's shareholders: the 1993 Stock Option Plan ("1993 Plan"), the 1996 Long Term Incentive and Share Award Plan ("2002 Plan").
+The Company has four share award plans which have been approved by the Company's shareholders: the 1993 Stock Option Plan ("1993 Plan"), the 1996 Long Term Incentive and Share Award Plan ("1996 Plan"), the 1999 Long Term Incentive and Share Award Plan ("1999 Plan") and the 2002 Long Term Incentive and Share Award Plan ("2002 Plan").
 On January 4, 2007, the Company's shareholders approved to amend the Company's 2002 Plan to, among other things, (i) rollover to the 2002 Plan an amount equal to the number of shares of common stock remaining for issuance under the 1999 Plan as of November 6, 2006 and a number of shares of common stock that is equal to any shares of common stock that are forfeited pursuant to the terms of the 1999 Plan after November 6, 2006; and (ii) increase the number of shares of common stock authorized for issuance under the 2002 Plan from 2,500,000 to 5,000,000 shares ("Amended 2002 Plan").
 Under the Amended 2002 Plan, 5,000,000 shares of common stock could be issued in the form of options, stock appreciation rights, restricted shares, restricted share units, performance shares, performance share units, dividend equivalents or other share-based awards to employees, directors or consultants of the Company or its subsidiaries or affiliates.
 The terms of awards granted under the Amended 2002 Plan, including exercise price, vesting period and life, are set by the Compensation Committee.
 All share-based awards (except for restricted shares and restricted share units) granted under these plans have a life of ten years.
 Most awards vest ratably over three years; however some have been granted with different vesting schedules.
-To date, no awards have been granted to non-employees (except those granted to non-employees (except those granted to non-employee members of the Board of Directors of the Company and of a consolidated subsidiary) under any of the four plans.
-At July 31, 2007, approximately 2.9 million share-based awards were available to be granted under the Amended 2002 Plan.
+To date, no awards have been granted to non-employees (except those granted to non-employee members of the Board of Directors of the Company and of a consolidated subsidiary) under any of the four plans.
+At July 31, 2007, approximately 2.9 million sharebased awards were available to be granted under the Amended 2002 Plan.
 Under the 1993 Plan, 1996 Plan and 1999 Plan no share-based awards are available for grant.